mopemope/meinheld/README.rst

 this is a python wsgi web server.

-Thus this is yet an another asynchronous web server like fapws3, tornado.
+Thus this is yet an another asynchronous web server like gevent, tornado.

 And meinheld is a WSGI compliant web server.
+(Support HTTP 1.1)

 You can also join us in `meinheld mailing list`_ and `#meinheld`_ on freenode_